 - Try establishing a structure for your eating – 3 meals and a small snack or two a day.

 - Carefully listen to your internal cues.
-If you’re not sure whether you’re really hungry, you probably aren’t.
+If you’re not sure whether you’re really hungry, you likely aren’t.
 Stop eating when you feel like you’ve had enough to go for a while without eating again.
 Eating past that point regularly will make you less hungry for subsequent meals, and again, if you’re not proficient in listening to your hunger cues, you may end up overeating.

 - If grazing isn’t an issue, are there emotional triggers that send you to food when you aren’t hungry?

-- Make sure you’re eating enough, too; sometimes we try too hard, and set ourselves up for overeating because we get too hungry.
+- Make sure you’re eating enough, too.
+Sometimes we try too hard, and set ourselves up for overeating because we get too hungry.

 - Could you benefit from journaling to get a clear picture of your eating patterns?